StarGazingHomies/In-Finite-Craft/Readme.md

 Since people are discussing the methodology behind the iddfs algorithm used in my code for finding minimal # of crafts, I will explain it here.

-The algorithm very close to optimal, but experimentally, the time and requests are still worse than exponential time.
-Therefore, it is not appropriate for use in things like the @Infinite Helper Bot (by Mikarific), or for finding a lineage to very deep elements.
-For that purpose, look towards something like A* (with a good heuristic, such as precomputing depth, suggested by @BRH0208).
+The algorithm is very close to optimal, but experimentally, the time and requests are still worse than exponential time.
+Therefore, it is not appropriate for use in things like the @Infinite Helper Bot (by Mikarific), which requires the alrogithm to continuously update as new data gets uploaded, or for finding a lineage to very deep elements.
+For that purpose, look towards something like A* (with a good heuristic, such as starting from the leaf node and using min(depth(A), depth(B)), suggested by @BRH0208).

 ### Definitions